Governance Structure

 Advisory Board

 The Advisory Board is a consultative body created by the Board of Directors to provide strategic guidance and expert insight on the Foundation’s programs, partnerships, and long-term priorities.
-Composed of individuals and institutions with recognized experience in development, public policy, and private-sector engagement, it offers independent perspectives meant to strengthen the quality, relevance, and accountability of the Foundation’s work by advising on emerging opportunities, risks, and best practices.
+Composed of individuals with recognized experience in development, public policy, and private-sector engagement, it offers independent perspectives meant to strengthen the quality, relevance, and accountability of the Foundation’s work by advising on emerging opportunities, risks, and best practices.

 Alda Salomão